mozilla/application-services/docs/sync-overview.md

    - The mirror table stores the last known record from the server
    - The staging temporary table stores the incoming records that we're currently processing
    - The local/mirror/staging tables contains a `guid` as its primary key.
 A record will share the same `guid` for the local/mirror/staging table.
-   - The metadata table stores the GUID for the collection as a whole and the timestamp of the last sync
+   - The metadata table stores the GUID for the collection as a whole and the the last-known server timestamp of the collection.

 ### `apply_incoming` stages
   - **stage incoming**: write out each incoming server record to the staging table